Saeeduzzaman Siddiqui: Illness and death

 Siddiqui contracted pneumonia and was hospitalised in early November 2016.
 He returned to the Governor House on 11 December 2016 and died on 11 January 2017 as a serving governor when he contracted another pneumonia on his healthy right lung.
 His state funeral was organised in the Governor House, making him the second person in the history of the country to receive a state funeral after Muhammad Ali Jinnah, the founder of Pakistan.
-He was 77.
+He was 80.

-In 2018, Siddiqui was posthumously awarded the Sitara-i-Imtiaz - Pakistan's third highest civilian honour - by President Mamnoon Hussain.
+In 2018, Siddiqui was posthumously nominated for the Nishan-i-Imtiaz - Pakistan's highest civilian honour - but it could not be awarded, as the family could not be present on the 23rd March and in a few months the government changed and civilian award which was to be given to the family of Justice Siddiqui was held back.
+Prime minister Imran Khan wanted President Arif Alvi to confer the award afresh, due to which President Arif Alvi asked for resubmission of the citation for the civil award to be conferred posthumously.
+President Mamnoon Hussain had already nominated Mr. Siddiqui's name for the award on the advice of Mian Muhammad Nawaz Sharif, which was to be received by his wife Dr. Ashraf Saiduzzaman who unfortunately could not be present in Islamabad due to her ailment.